qoomon/git-conventional-commits/README.md

 If you have an large existing repo with no release tags e.g. v1.0.0, or if you want the first changelog to be tidy, you need to create a release tag first.
 * Create release tag for specific commit`git tag -a -m'build(release): 0.0.0' 'v0.0.0'`
 * Push tag `git push origin v0.0.0`
-This way `git-conventional-commits` will use that the taged commit as the point in time to start looking for commits.
+This way `npx git-conventional-commits` will only considre commits based on the commit the release tag is pointing at.

 ---